renakuai/about-rena/README.md

 <h2>👋 Hi, my name's Rena!</h2>
-I'm a multi-faceted Product Designer who loves building and designing products from 0 to the 🌛.
-Over the last year or so, I've become passionate about closing the gap between design and code and making my Figma files come to life.
+I'm a multi-faceted creator who loves working with data and building products from 0 to the 🌛 .

-<br>These realizations have led me down the path of eventually becoming a Design Technologist / Front End Engineer.
-Currently, I've been diving deep into the nuances of JavaScript, React, and CSS and practicing my learnings by building fun web apps along the way.
+<br>Over the last year or so, I've become passionate about closing the gap between design and code and making my Figma files come to life.
+This realization has led me towards becoming a Design Technologist / UX Engineer.
+I'm currently deep diving into the world of React, full-stack Javascript (MongoDB, Node, Express), CSS, and D3.

 <h3>My Toolbox</h3>
 <header><b>Frontend</b></header>